oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 > - ModelSim® SE
 >
 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.

->
-> :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
+> **Warning**: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

-## Prerequisites

 This sample is part of the FPGA code samples.
 It is categorized as a Tier 2 sample that demonstrates a compiler feature.